nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Dispatcher.java`](../src/main/java/seedu/toluist/dispatcher/Dispatcher.java)

 `Dispatcher` acts like a router in a traditional Web MVC architecture.
 On receiving new input from the UI, `Dispatcher` decides which `Controller` is the best candidate to handle the input, then instantiates and asks the `Controller` object to execute the command.
+In effect, `Dispatcher` is implementing the **Facade**, shielding the command logic from the Ui.

 ### 3.4.
 Controller component